Ceiling Fan Wiring with Pull Chain Switch and Reverse Switch

 Ceiling Fan Wiring Diagram and Connection with Pull Chain Switch and Reverse Switch

-Here, you can see the wiring diagram where a ceiling fan is connected with a pull chain switch for three different speed control and also connected to a Reverse switch to change the direction of rotation of the ceiling fan.
+Here, you can see the wiring diagram where a ceiling fan is connected with a pull chain switch for three different speed controls and also connected to a Reverse switch to change the direction of rotation of the ceiling fan.

 The reverse switch used with a ceiling fan is a mechanism that allows you to change the direction in which the fan blades rotate.
 Ceiling fans are designed to rotate in two different directions for different purposes: clockwise (referred to as the "winter" or "reverse" direction) and counterclockwise (referred to as the "summer" or "forward" direction).